Trump delays new policy on importing elephant parts | New Country 923

 WASHINGTON (AP) — President Donald Trump said Friday he’s delaying a new policy allowing the body parts of African elephants shot for sport to be imported until he can review “all conservation facts.”

-The U.S. Fish and Wildlife Service said Thursday that it will allow the importation of body parts from African elements shot for sport.
-The agency said encouraging wealthy big-game hunters to kill the threatened species would help raise money for conservation programs.
+The U.S. Fish and Wildlife Service said Thursday it would allow such importation, arguing that encouraging wealthy big-game hunters to kill the threatened species would help raise money for conservation programs.

 Animal rights advocates and environmental groups criticized the decision.
-On Friday, the Republican chairman of the House Foreign Affairs Committee urged the administration to reverse the policy, calling it the “wrong move at the wrong time.”
+California Rep. Ed Royce, the Republican chairman of the House Foreign Affairs Committee, urged the administration to reverse the policy, calling it the “wrong move at the wrong time.”

+Trump tweeted Friday that the policy had been “under study for years.”
+He said he would put the decision “on hold” and review it with Interior Secretary Ryan Zinke.

+Zinke issued a statement later Friday saying: “President Trump and I have talked and both believe that conservation and healthy herds are critical.
+As a result, in a manner compliant with all applicable laws, rules and regulations, the issuing of permits is being put on hold as the decision is being reviewed.”

 “The administration should withdraw this decision until Zimbabwe stabilizes,” the committee chairman said in a statement.
 “Elephants and other big game in Africa are blood currency for terrorist organizations, and they are being killed at an alarming rate.
 Stopping poaching isn’t just about saving the world’s most majestic animals for the future — it’s about our national security.”